2013 Annaberg shooting: Standoff

-A standoff began as Huber had fled to his house.
-Austrian police had the area surrounded at 07:00 on 17 September.
-A hundred police officers were located to the scene and shots were sporadically fired by Huber, who was suspected of having stocked up a large supply of arms and ammunition there, as he owned several hunting weapons legally.
+A standoff began, as Huber had fled into his house.
+Austrian police had the area surrounded by 07:00 on 17 September.
+A hundred police officers were called to the scene and shots were sporadically fired by Huber, who was suspected of having stocked up a large supply of arms and ammunition there, as he owned several hunting weapons legally.
 It was also reported that children of Huber's might be at the location.
 Police sought to make contact with Huber, using his relatives to aid them.
 At 13:38, Austrian police requested the assistance of the Austrian army, which sent in three armored vehicles.
 As police moved closer to the house, they found the stolen police car at around 15:00, with the dead body of the kidnapped officer inside.
 At 17:30, Huber fired his last shot at police.

 On the night of 17 September, at 18:20, Austria's anti-terrorism police unit EKO Cobra investigated the farmhouse.
 A hidden basement was found with the burned body of a man inside; the fire seemed to have been started by the man himself.
 Police suspected it to be the body of Huber, although DNA research still needs to confirm this.
 Earlier reports that Huber had been shot in the abdomen during the standoff by police have not yet been confirmed.
 No further people were found at the premises.